THE THEOLOGY OF UNIVERSAL SALVATION Audio mp3

 Most Universalists use a combination of these theories together with some supporting assumptions to arrive at a Universal Salvation.
 Others mix them all together to come up with a comprehensive Inclusive and Universalist theology.

 I tend to fit into the latter category.
 While primarily a believer in Universal Restoration in the sense that punishment after death is allowed for, I also believe in Universal Conversion.
 This differentiates me from those who might believe in any purgatorial function of punishment.
-Though accepting the role of punishment as correction to bring the unbeliever to the place of submission, I tend not to think of this punishment as a process of purification.
+Though accepting the role of punishment as correction to bring the unbeliever to the place of submission, I tend not to think of this punishment as a process of purification, but rather of discipline.
+"For the moment (the sons of men) are intoxicated.
+When they shake off their wine, then they will repent," Thomas 28.
 Restoration comes with faith in Christ and conversion.

 With the Arminians and mild Calvinists I view the death of Christ as for all humankind.